tiny8877/okta.github.io/_source/_use_cases/inline_hooks/import_hook/import_hook.md

 }
 ```

-#### Link User Example
+#### Specifying that the User is a Match

-When using the `com.okta.action.update` command to specify that the user should be treated as a match, you need to also provide a `com.okta.user.profile.update` that sets the `id` of the Okta user, for example:
+When using the `com.okta.action.update` command to specify that the user should be treated as a match, you need to also provide a `com.okta.user.profile.update` command that sets the `id` of the Okta user, for example:

 ```json
 {